Thrilled with the Landscape

 Cheers from a Tricky Intersection

-Peter Aeschbacher wrote in to OPP to thank snow removal crews for their efforts in clearing up the snow at the intersection of Atherton and Curtin.
+Peter Aeschbacher wrote to OPP to thank snow removal crews for their efforts in clearing up the snow at the intersection of Atherton and Curtin.
 "Thank you for your help!
 As I reached the intersection after yesterday’s snowfall, I thought fondly of the plowing crew.
 Please extend my thanks to them for the great work!"

 Kudos from Coach